Doubly Degenerate Diffuse Interface Models of Surface Diffusion: Discussion and Conclusions

 Both models are doubly degenerate Cahn-Hilliard (DDCH) equations, and there are relative strengths and weaknesses associated to each.
 The new model, Model V, is more complicated to solve numerically, but has an associated energy, which makes its connection to other physics though additional energy terms, more seamless.
 Like for Model NV, the solutions to Model V, at a fixed $\varepsilon$ value and $p$ value, more accurately approximate solutions of the sharp interface model, compared to the singly degenerate Cahn-Hillard (DCH) model (where, the only degeneracy is associated to the mobility).
 Solutions to Model NV, it seems, are slightly more accurate approximations than those of Model V for the $p=1$ case; and solutions obtained from Model NV with $p=2$ are more accurate than any of the solutions computed from Model V.

 Several open questions related to both models remain, questions related to existence, uniqueness, and regularity of solutions, as well as to the positivity preserving property.
 In our computations -- where we used the regularized versions of the equations, since our schemes could not maintain positivity -- solutions to Model V were closer to being positive than solutions to Model NV for the $p=1$ case (data not shown).
 In other words, the overshoots of the values outside of the physically realistic range, $0 \le u \le 1$, were smaller in a point-wise sense for Model V. Indeed, Model V has a singular energetic mechanism for positivity that Model NV may not possess.
 However, either way of including a restriction function seems to help in maintaining positivity, when compared to the standard singly degenerate Cahn-Hilliard model for surface diffusion.
 Our numerical experiments suggest that solutions to both models will remain positive, in the sense that reducing the regularization reduces the point-wise overshoot of the values outside of the physically realistic range, $0 \le u \le 1$.
 In future works, we plan to report on energy stable and positivity preserving numerical schemes for Model V, as well as some other theoretical issues, including the existence of weak solutions.
+Moreover, for the extension of Model V to the anisotropic setting, crucial to account for faceting of surfaces evolving by surface diffusion we refer to \citen{SalvalaglioDDCHaniso}.